-Adler School of Professional Psychology 17 North Dearborn Street Chicago, IL 60602 312.662.4000 www.adler.edu
+Adler University 17 North Dearborn Street Chicago, IL 60602 312.662.4000 adler.edu

-The Adler School's Chicago campus is located in the heart of downtown Chicago.
-The campus boasts LEED Gold Certification for environmental innovation and provides Adler School students with classrooms equipped with state-of-the-art smart technology, a library commons with dedicated space for instructional support, Mediascape collaborative workspaces, a Wellness Studio for yoga, meditation, and relaxation, and many other features that support a collaborative learning environment.
+Adler University's Chicago campus is located in the heart of downtown Chicago.
+The campus boasts LEED Gold Certification for environmental innovation and provides Adler University students with classrooms equipped with state-of-the-art smart technology; a library with dedicated space for instructional support; Mediascape collaborative workspaces; a Wellness Studio for yoga, meditation, and relaxation; and many other features that support a collaborative learning environment.

-The Chicago campus is easily accessible by bus, train, or automobile and also features secure bicycle storage facilities.
-Located near the campus are a number of prestigious colleges and universities, government centers, public libraries, lake front parks, theatre and shopping districts, and museums.
+The Chicago campus is easily accessible by bus, train, or automobile, and also features secure bicycle storage facilities.
+Located near the campus are a number of prestigious colleges and universities, government centers, public libraries, lakefront parks, theatre and shopping districts, and museums.
 Major tourist attractions include the Art Institute of Chicago, Water Tower Place, Navy Pier, Auditorium Theater, Chicago Theater, Oriental Theater, Willis Tower, Shedd Aquarium, Adler Planetarium, and the Field Museum of Natural History.